 The largest challenge of this text is to identify the setting and context.
 To what age/era is Isaiah pointing to and proclaiming?
-In chapter 11 Isaiah begins with his famous prophecy, “There shall come forth a shoot from the stump of Jesse, and a branch from his roots shall bear fruit.”
-Obviously, this is a direct Messianic prophecy and scholars of caliber, such as Martin Chemnitz, have pointed to this verse as proof of the two natures of Christ.
+In chapter 11, Isaiah begins with his famous prophecy: “There shall come forth a shoot from the stump of Jesse, and a branch from his roots shall bear fruit.”
+Obviously, this is a direct messianic prophecy and scholars of caliber, such as Martin Chemnitz, have pointed to this verse as proof of the two natures of Christ.
 Thus, the chapter begins with the promise of the coming Messiah.
 Simple enough, but in 11:6 the focus of Isaiah’s prophecy changes.
 Now, it becomes clear he is looking beyond the birth of the Christ and proclaiming the day when Christ shall come again.
-The language is definitely eschatological as it calls up images of a new creation—a new heaven and a new earth.
-“In that day the root of Jesse…” (vs. 10), speaks of the gathering of the people of God, the faithful from the ends of the earth—a gathering of the faithful remnant.
+The language is definitely eschatological as it calls up images of a new creation (a new Heaven and a new Earth).
+“In that day the root of Jesse...” (verse 10), speaks of the gathering of the people of God, the faithful from the ends of the earth.
+It is a gathering of the faithful remnant.

-And then our text.: Isaiah 12:1 begins with the words, “You will say in that day,” and the important question for us in understanding and preaching is, “What day?”
-Generally, these words would point back to what has come immediately before—the context and language of the “second coming.”
-Thus, our text appears to be set in the context of the courts of Heaven where the faithful have been gathered in the midst of the Holy One of Israel.
-However, there is no clear consensus on this among OT scholars.
-Some would argue Isaiah has moved back to first-coming proclamation in chapter 6, while others, including myself, would argue, “In that day…,” connects this chapter to the second coming language at the end of chapter 11.
+After this, our text in Isaiah 12:1 begins with the words, “You will say in that day,” and the important question for us in understanding and preaching is, “What day?”
+Generally, these words would point back to what has come immediately before, the context and language of the “second coming.”
+Thus, it appears to be set in the context of the courts of Heaven where the faithful have been gathered in the midst of the Holy One of Israel.
+However, there is no clear consensus on this among Old Testament scholars.
+Some would argue Isaiah has moved back to first-coming proclamation in chapter 6.
+While others (including myself) would argue, “In that day...,” connects this chapter to the second coming language at the end of chapter 11.
 There is no clear majority of opinion here.

 12:1 בַּיּוֹם הַהוּא (bai-Yom ha-Hu) “in that day” A common phrase in Isaiah which points to and identifies a time and place.
 Always ask, “What day?”